vishandi/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER [tg/TELEGRAM] [gh/GITHUB] [e/EMAIL] [a/ADDRESS] [t/TAG]...`
 * Duplicates of (Name, Phone Number) contacts will be detected; you cannot have two people with the same combination of (Name, Phone Number).
-* All leading and trailing whitespaces will be trimmed for each input to each prefix.
 * `NAME` should only contain alphanumeric characters, not blank, and at most 36 characters.
 * `PHONE_NUMBER` should only contain numeric characters, at least 3 digits long, and at most 15 digits long.
 * `TELEGRAM` should be a **valid** Telegram username not exceeding 40 characters.